yantavares/custom-assembly-toolkit/README.md

 ## Overview

 The Custom Assembly Toolkit is a comprehensive solution for working with the liasm assembly language and transpilating it to IA-32 assembly.
-The `Liasm` assembly language is a hypothetical assembly language created at UnB.
+The said language is a hypothetical assembly language created at UnB.
 The language itself has no name, and so I took the liberty to call it `Liasm`.
 The toolkit includes two main components:

 1. **Assembler (+ linker)**: Converts liasm source code into machine code for the hypothetical architecture.
 It also links 2 object files into a single executable.
 2. **Transpiler**: Translates liasm assembly code into IA-32 assembly language.